 Monetising creators should know that these guidelines apply not only to individual videos, but also to your channel overall.
 Content that violates YouTube's Community Guidelines is not eligible for monetisation and will be removed from YouTube.

-AdSense allows YouTube partners to get paid for monetising their videos.
-Make sure that you follow the AdSense programme policies and YouTube's Terms of Service.
-AdSense content policies are extensive and include quality guidelines from the Webmaster/Search Console policies.
-We've highlighted some of the most relevant policies for YouTube creators below.
+AdSense for YouTube allows YouTube partners to get paid for monetising their videos.
+Make sure that you follow our programme policies and YouTube's Terms of Service.

 Repetitious content